Manual Index

 The Auto Logout feature allows you to choose when - or if - you will be automatically logged out.
 Some users prefer to log out manually, so would want the "Don't log me out" setting.
 Others might want the added security of knowing they will be automatically logged out if they should forget.

 When you first subscribe to PSYBooks, you're asked for your time zone.
-This information allows PSYBooks to use the correct time/date stamp on things such as claims, notes, etc. If you ever need to change your time zone while traveling, etc., you can do it here.
+This information allows PSYBooks to use the correct time/date stamp on things such as appointments, video and other appointment reminders, claims, notes, etc. If you ever need to change your time zone while traveling, etc., you can do it here.

 The default landing page in PSYBooks is the Calendar.
 However, if you spend more time on Charts, you can change your default landing page here.